-- 3. The CRT's jurisdiction in small claims disputes is set out under section 118 of the Civil Resolution Tribunal Act (CRTA).
+- 3. The CRT's small claims jurisdiction is set out under section 118 of the Civil Resolution Tribunal Act (CRTA).
 The applicable CRT rules are those in place at the time the Dispute Notice is issued. - 4.
 The CRT will make a binding decision without the participation of the respondent(s).
 The CRT will send the parties a copy of the final decision and order. - 5.
-Where permitted under the CRTA, in resolving this dispute the CRT may order a party to do or stop doing something, pay money or make an order that includes any terms or conditions the CRT considers appropriate.
+Where permitted under the CRTA, in resolving this dispute the CRT may order a party to do or stop doing something, pay money or make an order that includes any terms or conditions the tribunal considers appropriate.